To be initially eligible for a Residency License and for NC TEACH, a candidate must have:

 If you have a transcript from a school outside the US, you must have it evaluated by international transcript evaluation agency.
 A list of suggested evaluation agencies is found at the bottom of the Admissions page.

 You must have ONE of these content requirements to qualify for a Residency License:

 - A degree relevant to the desired licensure area

 - 24 semester hours of coursework in the desired licensure area

 - Passing score(s) on the PRAXIS II test(s) for the desired licensure area.

 Spanish/French licensure applicants must pass the Praxis II in Spanish/French to be eligible for NC TEACH or a lateral entry position regardless of their degree or content hours.
 Chinese licensure applicants must receive an intermediate high on the Written and Oral Chinese ACTFL to be eligible for licensure regardless of content area.

-In addition to the NC State Praxis II PDF, students should also refer to the Praxis website to double check and/or see if there is an exam they wish to register for that is not listed on the document.
+Students should also refer to the Praxis website to double check and/or see if there is an exam they wish to register for that is not listed on the document.

 Relevant Degrees and Courses: